umarhassan-mitodl/11.016j-spring-2015/content/pages/assignments/assignment-3-your-site-over-time.md

 Gather more fire-insurance maps than you might need (more than the required four plus the present) in order to get a comprehensive overview of how your site has changed over time, then focus on the ones that reveal the most about the character of changes on your site.

 Most maps have a legend.
 Find the legend in order to identify the significance of colors, symbols, or abbreviations.
-Consult the {{% resource_link "27e4ee3f-0614-4eb0-ae5f-8e0b3b50f0b0" "Guide to Sanborn Abbreviations (PDF)" %}}.
+Consult the [Guide to Sanborn Abbreviations (PDF)](http://web.mit.edu/thecity/resources/abbreviations_for_sanborn_maps.pdf).

 Start with the earliest detailed map that you can find (Hopkins or Bromley may be the earliest nineteenth-century maps).
 Identify patterns of streets, types of buildings and land uses, ownership, size of properties, and transportation.